andredias/rst2html5/README.txt

 .. code-block:: bash

-	$ rst2html5 [options] <source>
+	$ rst2html5 [options] SOURCE

 Options:

 --stylesheet=<URL or path>
-                        Specify comma separated list of stylesheet URLs.
+                        Specify a stylesheet URL to be included.
---script=<URL or path>  Specify comma separated list of script URLs.
+                        (This option can be used multiple times) --script=<URL or path>  Specify a script URL to be included.
---no-indent             Don't indent output --option-limit=<level>  Specify the maximum width (in characters) for options
+                        (This option can be used multiple times) --html-tag-attribute=<html-tag attribute>
-                        in option lists.
-Longer options will span an entire row of the table used to render the option list.
+                        Specify a html tag attribute.
-                        Default is 0 characters which means "no limit".
+                        (This option can be used multiple times) --no-indent             Don't indent output

 Examples
 ========